prajval-malhotra/word-suggest/README.md

 # Word Suggest
-A simple autocorrect function in C
+An autocorrect program in C
 * Implemented triple_s ADT to aid in making suggest.c
 * Implemented using dynamic arrays and linked lists
 * Used concepts like dynamic memory allocation, abstract data structures